 Brakes – Try to avoid coaster brakes

-Coaster brakes (back pedal brakes) are required by CPSC standards on all kids 12 inch and 14 inch bikes in the US, but they can make it much more difficult to learn to pedal while balancing a bike.
-Because a child naturally pedals backward to regain balance, coaster brakes become problematic as they cause kids to brake accidentally, which can lead to falls and lost motivation.
+Because a child naturally pedals backward (especially when learning to pedal), coaster brakes become problematic as they cause kids to brake accidentally, which can lead to falls and lost motivation.
 Even once they have mastered balancing, preventing the child’s natural inclination to pedal backward to regain balance puts the child at a disadvantage.

 Why trust us?